 The ChartMill Stock Screener has a complete tab dedicated to Support and Resistance, so the possibilities for screening are quite extensive:

-As you can see there are 16 fields, which are really 16 possible lines on the chart.
+As you can see there are 18 fields, which are really 18 possible lines on the chart.
 Each of these lines can be filtered based upon:

 The (potential) lines themselves are documented in detail on the security properties page, but just quickly:

-In this case we see the support as a good area to enter a stock.
-As a basis we may take the stocks nearing support screen.
+In this case, we see the support as a good area to enter a stock.
+As a basis, we may take the stocks nearing support screen.
 However, this screen does not take into account whether the stock is in an uptrend.
 By adding 1 additional filter (The ChartMill Technical Rating should be at least 7), we keep only the trending stocks.
-So now the screen shows trending stocks near a strong support line
+So now the screen shows trending stocks near a strong support line.

 2 example results from this screen are:

-In both cases low risk entries are possible with a stop below the support zone.
-For the entry itself it can always be a good idea to wait for the confirmation of the bounce, for instance by using a Buy Stop order. (= Only buy when the price exceeds a certain level).
+In both cases, low-risk entries are possible with a stop below the support zone.
+For the entry itself, it can always be a good idea to wait for the confirmation of the bounce, for instance by using a Buy Stop order. (= Only buy when the price exceeds a certain level).

-By starting with the same screen as above, but filtering for stocks with a technical rating below or at 5, we get a list of stocks which are not as trending and nearing their support line.
+By starting with the same screen as above, but filtering for stocks with a technical rating below or at 5, we get a list of stocks that are not as trending and nearing their support line.
 They may present an opportunity for shorting when the support line does not hold.

 We use the stocks nearing resistance line, which looks for breakouts.
 Instead of strong stocks we just look for stocks with a weak TA rating.
 This screen looks for stocks nearing their resistance line while in a downtrend.
-Example results are:

-Both charts seem to be at a point where they could be shorted with a stop at reasonable distance.
+Both charts seem to be at a point where they could be shorted with a stop at a reasonable distance.
 Note the importance of a stop!
 There is never a way to predict what will happen, no matter how good the chart or general market conditions look.